UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/docs/plan/project-plan.md

       - Use Cypress for end-to-end (e2e) testing.
     - Test Coverage: Implement both regression and unit tests to ensure reliability and prevent regressions.

-  - CI/CD Pipelines
+  - CI Pipeline
-    - Use Drone CI for continuous integration.
+    - Use Drone CI/Travis CI for continuous integration.
-    - Use Heroku for deployment and updates.

 - Other Libraries and Tools